nodejs/node/doc/api/packages.md

 ### Modules loaders

-Node.js has two system for resolving a specifier and load modules.
+Node.js has two systems for resolving a specifier and loading modules.

 There is the CommonJS module loader: